 To Join the Webinar

-Please register for the event by filling out the form at https://docs.google.com/forms/d/e/1FAIpQLSfvBx8pq07TaXAMH0d9QYrrAXX-_R1ANqbT5h5zxqSnYysXOQ/viewform.
-Further instructions will then be sent by e-mail.
+Please register for the event by filling out the form at https://forms.office.com/Pages/ResponsePage.aspx?id=JyXrHv_AJUeBnS4kTn1CfOCIkfr1hJNCpQuKaBczc51UNklOMUdaNlpZVTI5NkVESU4xUVFZS1kzViQlQCN0PWcu.
+Further instructions will then be sent in the form of a Calendar Invitation.

 See event flyer Annex 21 webinar_5 August 2020.

 The PIER Committee will host a virtual speed networking event on Thursday evening 9th July 2020 from 8.00pm.
 Great opportunity to meet new people.
 All welcome including non-PIER members.